All About Desktop Publishers

 Desktop Publisher Job Outlook

-There were about 14,600 jobs for Desktop Publisher in 2016 (in the United States).
+In the United States, there were 14,600 jobs for Desktop Publisher in 2016.
 There is little to no growth in job opportunities for Desktop Publisher.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Desktop Publisher per year.